yu-iskw/gpt-code-review-action/README.md

 - `github_pull_request_number`: The GitHub pull request number to post a review comment.
 - `git_commit_hash`: The git commit hash to post a review comment.
 - `pull_request_diff`: The diff of the pull request to generate a review comment.
+- `pull_request_diff_chunk_size`: The chunk size of the diff of the pull request to generate a review comment.
 - `extra_prompt`: The extra prompt to generate a review comment.
 - `model`: The model to generate a review comment.
 We can use a model which is available in `openai.ChatCompletion.create`.
 - `temperature`: The temperature to generate a review comment.